Get your own free workspace

 Because it's not enough that you'll be staying in a world class hotel, right?

 • Toilet paper.
-If you have more than 3-4 people staying in your room, you might need this before the maids can replenish it.
+If you have more than 3-4 people staying in your room, you might need this before the housekeeping staff can replenish it.
+(Although they're usually very good about bringing more if you call and ask nicely).

 • Steamer Trunk or other trunk that clasps and locks.
-That way you can lock things safely away when you leave the room and maid service can still come in.
+That way you can lock things safely away when you leave the room and housekeeping can still come in.
+Many rooms have safes now, though.

-• Soap - in the summer, a soap with lemon, lime, or orange will help prevent the growth of bacteria that cause rash and odor.
+• Soap - in the summer, a soap with lemon, lime, tea tree oil,, or orange will help prevent the growth of bacteria that cause rash and odor.
 Don't count on what the hotel has.
 It'll get you clean but it may not help you stay clean.
+Plus, tiny bars won't help in a room with multiple people.

 • Kleenex or your preferred facial tissue